-Any discrepancies will be reported to the Deputy Headteacher or Business Manager immediately and the agency staff will not be able to start their work until satisfactory checks have been concluded.
+Any discrepancies will be reported to the Business Manager immediately and the agency staff will not be able to start their work until satisfactory checks have been concluded.

 Safer recruitment records of regular agency workers are included in the school's SCR.